 Doctors don’t diagnose travel anxiety as an official health condition, though it can be so severe that it may prevent you from enjoying a vacation.
-Learning what it is, its symptoms, and how to overcome it may make you get into Cathay Pacific with peace and make your traveling experience bearable and interesting.
+Learning what it is, its symptoms, and how to overcome it may make you get into Cathay Pacific peacefully and make your traveling experience bearable and interesting.

 What is Travel Anxiety?

-The Causes Of travel Anxiety
+The Causes of Travel Anxiety

 A variety of negative traveling experiences may cause travel anxiety.
 According to a National Library of Medicine study, 65% of accident victims developed traveling phobia and anxiety.
 Additionally, the thought of visiting an unfamiliar environment may trigger it.
 If the area is a war zone, has harsh climatic conditions, is prone to plane crashes, or has unfriendly people, the thought of going for a vacation or trip in that place could make you develop travel anxiety.
 Besides that, biologically related risk factors can also cause anxiety disorders.
 A study published in PubMed Central found that some adults are prone to developing anxiety because of their genetic links.
 According to the research, taking a neuroimaging test that detects the changes in certain parts of your brain can help you know whether your anxiety is genetic or not.